kamranahmedse/developer-roadmap/src/data/roadmaps/typescript/typescript.md

   datePublished: '2023-01-05'
   dateModified: '2023-01-20'
 seo:
-  title: 'TypeScript Roadmap: Learn to become a TypeScript developer - roadmap.sh'
+  title: 'TypeScript Roadmap: Learn to become a TypeScript developer'
   description: 'Community driven, articles, resources, guides, interview questions, quizzes for typescript development.
 Learn to become a modern TypeScript developer by following the steps, skills, resources and guides listed in this roadmap.'
   keywords:
     - 'typescript roadmap 2024'